Explicit Computations for Delayed Semistatic Hedging: Introduction

 In this paper we continue developing and sharpening the approach from our recent note \cite{dolinsky2023exponential} which provides a connection between exponential utility maximization in the Gaussian framework and matrix decompositions.
-Our main result (Theorem \ref{thm1.1}) establishes an explicit solution to the delayed semistatic hedging problem in the case where the Gaussian increments are i.i.d.
+Our first result (Theorem \ref{thm1.1}) establishes an explicit solution to the delayed semistatic hedging problem in a discrete-time model with i.i.d.
+Gaussian increments.
 This result is formulated in Section \ref{sec:2}.
 The proof of Theorem \ref{thm1.1} (given in section \ref{sec:3}) is based on the dual approach to the utility maximization problem and tools from Linear Algebra which are related to banded matrices (see \cite{BF:81}) and Toeplitz matrices (see \cite{rodman1992inversion}).

 More precisely, we formulate a general verification result (Lemma \ref{lem2.1}) for the exponential utility maximization in the semistatic hedging framework.
-In the case where the increments are i.i.d. and normal, finding a solution that satisfies this verification result is equivalent to finding a matrix $A$ with three properties: First $A^{-1}$ is banded, this is closely related to the analog of martingale measures in the setup of hedging with delay.
+In the case where the increments are i.i.d. and normal, finding a solution that satisfies this verification result is equivalent to finding a matrix $A$ with three properties: First, $A^{-1}$ is banded, this is closely related to the analog of martingale measures in the setup of hedging with delay.
 Second, the sum of the elements of $A$ is a given number which comes from the market modelling of the (normal) distribution of the risky asset at the maturity date.
 Third, $A-I$ admits a decomposition as a sum of a constant matrix and a banded matrix.
 We show that the (unique) matrix $A$ satisfying all three properties is a Toeplitz matrix and compute it explicitly.
 Both the trading strategy and the obtained value of the investor are given in terms of the matrix $A$.